Invesco QQQ (NASDAQ:QQQ) Stake Boosted by Rappaport Reiches Capital Management LLC

 Rappaport Reiches Capital Management LLC raised its stake in Invesco QQQ (NASDAQ:QQQ – Free Report) by 11.7% during the fourth quarter, according to its most recent disclosure with the SEC.
 The fund owned 12,232 shares of the exchange traded fund’s stock after buying an additional 1,284 shares during the quarter.
 Invesco QQQ makes up about 1.8% of Rappaport Reiches Capital Management LLC’s investment portfolio, making the stock its 12th largest holding.
 Rappaport Reiches Capital Management LLC’s holdings in Invesco QQQ were worth $5,009,000 at the end of the most recent reporting period.

 Other hedge funds also recently added to or reduced their stakes in the company.
 VisionPoint Advisory Group LLC bought a new stake in Invesco QQQ in the second quarter valued at $36,000.
-Core Wealth Advisors Inc. increased its holdings in shares of Invesco QQQ by 33.3% during the third quarter.
-Core Wealth Advisors Inc. now owns 120 shares of the exchange traded fund’s stock valued at $43,000 after purchasing an additional 30 shares during the period.
-Russell Investments Group Ltd. acquired a new position in shares of Invesco QQQ during the second quarter valued at $44,000.
+Core Wealth Advisors Inc. lifted its stake in Invesco QQQ by 33.3% in the third quarter.
+Core Wealth Advisors Inc. now owns 120 shares of the exchange traded fund’s stock valued at $43,000 after buying an additional 30 shares during the last quarter.
+Russell Investments Group Ltd. bought a new stake in Invesco QQQ in the second quarter valued at $44,000.
 Blume Capital Management Inc. increased its holdings in shares of Invesco QQQ by 104.0% during the third quarter.
 Blume Capital Management Inc. now owns 135 shares of the exchange traded fund’s stock valued at $48,000 after purchasing an additional 3,500 shares during the period.
 Finally, Buck Wealth Strategies LLC increased its holdings in shares of Invesco QQQ by 71.4% during the third quarter.
 Buck Wealth Strategies LLC now owns 156 shares of the exchange traded fund’s stock valued at $56,000 after purchasing an additional 65 shares during the period.
 44.58% of the stock is currently owned by institutional investors.

 Invesco QQQ Price Performance